 The installation consists of a buoy with a hydrophone and a transmitter, which is placed in the sea at about 250 m from the jetty.
 This is connected to an information pillar on the jetty, containing a sound receiver, data recorder and speakers.
 Both wireless installations are powered by PV panels and batteries.

 Want to hear a preview?
 Listen here to an echolocating porpoise

 This unique novelty serves two purposes.
-One is to present the general public the uniqueness of having a wild living cetacean species in the Netherlands, which can be observed simultaneously by ear and eye.
-Since the installation more than 10.000 people have been listening here to the sound of the porpoises and often saw the mammals at the same time.
+One is to present the general public the unique experience of a wild living cetacean species in the Netherlands, which can be observed simultaneously by ear and eye.
+Since the installation was placed, over 10,000 people have been listening to the sound of the porpoises and were often able to see the mammals at the same time.

 This unique combination of science and recreation has often been a topic for the media.
 National television, radio, newspapers, magazines and many websites presented the footage and sounds of Studio Porpoise.
 It has also been described in the IWC Handbook.

 We know that about 50 to 60 harbour porpoises are living in the Eastern Scheldt, situated in the South-Western Delta of the Netherlands.
 The former estuary of the Eastern Scheldt is semi-closed by a storm surge barrier.
 The barrier contains gates of about 50 m wide and are sometimes over 50 meter deep.
 Due to the strong currents and noise made by the rubbing currents, the porpoises stay away from the barrier.
 Only during the change of tide, they come close by.
 We identified five so-called “porpoise hot spots” in this tidal bay.